We Analyzed the Future Direction of Selecta Biosciences Inc. (SELB), Here is What We Found

 SELB’s Market Performance

-SELB stocks went up by 5.70% for the week, with a monthly drop of -5.06% and a quarterly performance of -61.40%, while its annual performance rate touched -73.03%.
-The volatility ratio for the week stands at 13.81% while the volatility levels for the past 30 days are set at 12.01% for Selecta Biosciences Inc..
-The simple moving average for the period of the last 20 days is 5.05% for SELB stocks with a simple moving average of -70.29% for the last 200 days.
+SELB stocks went down by -2.71% for the week, with a monthly drop of -9.53% and a quarterly performance of -61.17%, while its annual performance rate touched -78.22%.
+The volatility ratio for the week stands at 11.59% while the volatility levels for the past 30 days are set at 12.24% for Selecta Biosciences Inc..
+The simple moving average for the period of the last 20 days is -4.33% for SELB stocks with a simple moving average of -72.99% for the last 200 days.

 Analysts’ Opinion of SELB